Sudako-San Taro: Famous Dagashi Vinegary Surimi Snack

-Among these treats, Yakiniku-San Taro and Kabayaki-San Taro are the same types of Dagashi, good and old “Surimi (すり身)” fish paste snacks.
+Among them, Yakiniku-San Taro and Kabayaki-San Taro are the same types of Dagashi, and this Sudako-San Taro (酢だこさん太郎) also belongs to the category.

 Sudako-San Taro (酢だこさん太郎)

 Sudako-San Taro (酢だこさん太郎) is as famous a 10 yen fish surimi Dagashi snack from Yaokin as Yakiniku-San Taro and Kabayaki-San Taro.

 As the word in its name, だこ (Dako), or Tako (たこ), means octopus in Japanese, the mascot character of an octopus is on the package front.

 But this Surimi snack mainly consists of fish paste, wheat flour, and squid powder and doesn’t contain octopus meat.

 Besides, this treat is wet because its motif is a Japanese dish called Sudako (vinegared octopus), whose main seasoning is vinegar or Su (酢).

 The Dagashi, Sudako-San Taro, is like a wood sheet, but due to the vinegar seasoning, it is soft and chewy.